 - Fruit Juices: Even if you make your fruit juices at home without adding any sugar, fruits do have calories and juices would contain that.
 Moreover, most of the fruits tend to be high in natural sugar.

-- Almond Milk: Sugar free almond milk is a very good addition to a healthy diet, but not for a perfect intermittent fasting.
+- Almond Milk: Sugar free almond milk is a very good addition to a healthy diet, but not for perfect intermittent fasting.
 It contains both fat and protein, in small amounts.

-- Lemon Tea: If you like tea, then stick to regular sugar free tea and don’t add lemon into it.
+- Lemon Tea: If you like tea, then stick to regular sugar-free tea and don’t add lemon into it.
 Some people do drink tea with one or two drops of lemon during their fast, but lemon isn’t totally calorie free.

-- Bulletproof Coffee: I have no idea why some even recommend drinking bulletproof coffee during an intermittent fast, with things like MCT Oil in it there’s normally about 100 calories in a cup.
+- Bulletproof Coffee: I have no idea why some even recommend drinking bulletproof coffee during an intermittent fast, with things like MCT Oil in it there are normally about 100 calories in a cup.
 So you shouldn’t even go near bulletproof coffee during your fast.
 Its purpose is to replace breakfast and provide other health benefits, not keep you in a fasted state.